skmunwarbasha2004/CODTECH-TASK-4-RECOMMENDATION-SYSTEM/README.md

 Output
 ![Image](https://github.com/user-attachments/assets/f8fd2fe0-e9d4-4b9a-baae-0b8d0a5d389d)

-These are movies similar to "Avatar" based on user rating patterns, with distances indicating similarity (e.g., "Up" is the most similar with a distance of 0.289607).<br/>
+These are movies similar to "Avatar" based on user rating patterns, with distances indicating similarity (e.g., "Up" is the most similar with a distance of 0.398180).<br/>

-Collaborative filtering doesn’t require movie metadata (e.g., genres), relying solely on user ratings.
-This makes it effective for capturing user preferences but can suffer from the cold-start problem (new users/movies with no ratings).
-Matrix factorization could enhance this by learning latent factors, potentially improving recommendations.
-The Gradio interface makes the system user-friendly, allowing interactive movie recommendations.How can Grok help?